chenjie20/CVCL/README.md

 # CVCL
-Deep Multiview Clustering by Contrasting Cluster Assignments

-The manuscript is under review.
+The manuscript titled "Deep Multiview Clustering by Contrasting Cluster Assignments" is under review.
+Please feel free to contact me if you have any prbolems.
+Thank you.

 --Prerequisites